urbit/urbit.org-reloaded/content/blog/creating-sigils.md

 This allowed us to start looking at possible combinations and selecting phoneme symbols based on their interplay with others.

 Once we had selected the final set, we went about compiling the `sigil-js` library that’s now publicly available.
 This turned out to be fairly technically complex due to the different ways SVG is handled between browsers and Figma — but the end result is a single Javascript library you can use to embed an SVG in almost any context on a web page.
 See it in action and browse the available sigils [here](https://sigil.azimuth.network).
-If you're technically inclined, the [source](https://github.com/urbit/sigil-js) can be found on Github.
+If you're technically inclined, the [source](https://github.com/urbit/sigil-js) can be found on GitHub.

 <br /><br />